Privacy and Security

-The parties agree that any and all disputes, claims, or controversies arising out of or relating to these terms and conditions that are not resolved by mutual agreement shall be submitted to final and binding arbitration before JAMS, or its successor, pursuant to the United States Arbitration Act, 9 U.S.C.
+The parties agree that any and all disputes, claims, or controversies arising out of or relating to these terms and conditions that are not resolved by mutual agreement shall be submitted to final and binding arbitration, pursuant to the United States Arbitration Act, 9 U.S.C.
 Sec.
 1 et seq.
 The arbitration shall take place in Alameda County, California, unless the parties otherwise agree in writing.
 Within fourteen (14) days thereafter, the arbitrator shall arrive at a final decision, which shall be reduced to writing, signed by the arbitrator, and mailed to each of the parties and their legal counsel.
 All decisions of the arbitrator shall be final, binding and conclusive on the parties and shall constitute the only method of resolving disputes or matters subject to arbitration pursuant to this the United States Arbitration Act, 9 U.S.C.
 Sec.
 1 et seq.
 The arbitration shall take place in Alameda County, California, unless the parties otherwise agree in writing.
 Within fourteen (14) days thereafter, the arbitrator shall arrive at a final decision, which shall be reduced to writing, signed by the arbitrator, and mailed to each of the parties and their legal counsel.
 All decisions of the arbitrator shall be final, binding and conclusive on the parties and shall constitute the only method of resolving disputes or matters subject to arbitration pursuant to this Agreement; provided, however, nothing shall prohibit the parties from seeking injunctive relief and/or other equitable remedies in a court of competent jurisdiction.
 The arbitrator or a court of appropriate jurisdiction may issue a writ of execution to enforce the arbitrator's judgment.
 Judgment may be entered upon such a decision in accordance with applicable law in any court having jurisdiction thereof.

 General Data Protection Regulation (GDPR)